Orlando Eviction Attorney

-I’m an Orlando eviction attorney, and I help residential and commercial landlords evict problem tenants due to non-payment of rent or non-compliance with a lease.
-I strive to be the best eviction attorney in Orlando for your needs.
-You’ve come to the right place.
-I help clients with property throughout the greater Orlando area, including Orange, Seminole, Osceola, and Lake counties.
+Orlando eviction attorney Gideon Alper helps residential and commercial landlords evict problem tenants due to non-payment of rent.
+We strive to be the best eviction lawyers in Orlando for your needs.

-I offer flat fees for Orlando eviction services so that landlords know in advance how much legal representation will cost them.
-The Orlando eviction process is governed by Florida landlord tenant statute Chapter 83.
+We offer flat fees for Orlando eviction services so that landlords know in advance how much legal representation will cost them.

-Use my contact page or call (407) 476-6047.
-I will talk with you for free over to phone to determine your needs.
+Use the contact page or call (407) 444-0404 for help with evicting someone from your property.
+We will talk with you for free over to phone to determine your needs.

 Orlando Eviction Process